Let Them Eat Gluten Free Cake

 Notes

-Keyword Gluten Free, puff pastry, quick puff
+Keyword Gluten Free, puff pastry, quick puff, rough puff

 Tried this recipe?Tag @letthemeatglutenfreecake on Instagram so we can see!